 In addition to the regional plan for federal waters, two of the three West Coast states are planning for their state ocean waters:

-- Washington– Washington State Marine Spatial Planning (Initiated in 2010; first iteration of the plan complete in 2016)
+- Washington– Washington State Marine Spatial Planning (Initiated in 2010; first iteration of the plan completed in 2016, final plan completed in June 2018)

 - Oregon Territorial Sea Plan (Initiated in 1991; planning complete in 1994; review and update of the plan in 2008 and ongoing)